 With visibility and easy access to data, it’s easier to collaborate and increase productivity.
 Everyone in your company can see how customers have been communicated with, what they’ve bought, when they last purchased, what they paid, and so much more.
 CRM can help companies of all sizes drive business growth, and it can be especially beneficial to a small business, where teams often need to find ways to do more with less.

 Why is CRM important for your business?

-If your business is going to last, you know that you need a strategy for the future.
+If your business is going to last, you know you need a future strategy.
 You have targets for sales, business objectives, and profitability.
 But getting up-to-date, reliable information on your progress can be tricky.
 How do you translate the many streams of data coming in from sales, customer service, marketing, and social media monitoring into useful business information?

 A CRM system can give you a clear overview of your customers.
 You can see everything in one place — a simple, customizable dashboard that can tell you a customer’s previous history with you, the status of their orders, any outstanding customer service issues, and more.

-You can even choose to include information from their public social media activity — their likes and dislikes, what they are saying, and sharing about you or your competitors.
-Marketers can use a CRM solution to better understand the pipeline of sales or prospects coming in, making forecasting simpler and more accurate.
+You can even include information from their public social media activity — their likes and dislikes, what they say, and share about you or your competitors.
+Marketers can use a CRM solution to understand better the pipeline of sales or prospects coming in, making forecasting simpler and more accurate.
 You’ll have clear visibility of every opportunity or lead, showing you a clear path from inquiries to sales.
-Some of the biggest gains in productivity can come from moving beyond CRM as a sales and marketing tool, and embedding it in your business – from HR to customer services and supply-chain management.
+Some of the biggest gains in productivity can come from moving beyond CRM as a sales and marketing tool and embedding it in your business – from HR to customer services and supply-chain management.

 What does a CRM system do?